-SUPERIOR COURT OF CALIFORNIA, COUNTY OF SAN DIEGO HALL OF JUSTICE TENTATIVE RULINGS - December 01, 2022 EVENT DATE: 12/02/2022 EVENT TIME: 09:00:00 AM DEPT.: C-75 JUDICIAL OFFICER: James A Mangione CASE NO.: 37-2021-00050889-CU-AT-CTL CASE TITLE: SHERLOCK VS AUSTIN [EFILE] CASE CATEGORY: Civil - Unlimited CASE TYPE: Antitrust/Trade Regulation EVENT TYPE: Demurrer / Motion to Strike CAUSAL DOCUMENT/DATE FILED: Defendant Abhay Schweitzer, individually and doing business as Techne's Special Motion to Strike is granted.
+SUPERIOR COURT OF CALIFORNIA,

+COUNTY OF SAN DIEGO

+HALL OF JUSTICE

+TENTATIVE RULINGS - December 01, 2022

+EVENT DATE: 12/02/2022 EVENT TIME: 09:00:00 AM DEPT.: C-75

+JUDICIAL OFFICER: James A Mangione

+CASE NO.: 37-2021-00050889-CU-AT-CTL

+CASE TITLE: SHERLOCK VS AUSTIN [EFILE]

+CASE CATEGORY: Civil - Unlimited CASE TYPE: Antitrust/Trade Regulation

+EVENT TYPE: Motion Hearing (Civil)

+CAUSAL DOCUMENT/DATE FILED:

+Defendants Larry Geraci and Rebecca Berry's Special Motion to Strike Plaintiffs' First Amended Complaint Pursuant to Civil Procedure Section 425.16 (Anti-SLAPP Statute) is granted.
 Pursuant to CCP § 425.16, the court must first determine whether the moving party has made a threshold showing that the challenged cause of action is one arising from protected activity, i.e., the act underlying petitioner's cause of action fits one of the categories delineated in CCP §425.16(e).
 (CCP §425.16 (b)(1); Navellier v.
 Sletten (2002) 29 Cal.4th 82, 88-89.)
-Defendant bears the initial burden of establishing a prima facie showing that the Plaintiffs' cause of action arises from the Defendant's petition activity.
+Defendants bear the initial burden of establishing a prima facie showing that the Plaintiffs' cause of action arises from the Defendants' petition activity.
 (Equilon Enterprises, L.L.C. v.
 Consumer Cause, Inc. (2002) 29 Cal.4th 53, 61.)
-Here, Defendant alleges that the conduct complained of by Plaintiffs falls within CCP § 425.16(e)(1), which protects "any written or oral statement or writing made before a legislative, executive, or judicial proceeding, or any other official proceeding authorized by law."
+Here, Defendants allege that the Cotton I litigation and Federal CUP application "falls within CCP § 425.16(e)(1), which protects "any written or oral statement or writing made before a legislative, executive, or judicial proceeding, or any other official proceeding authorized by law."
 If the court finds that Defendant has satisfied the first prong, it must then determine whether the opposing party has demonstrated a probability of prevailing on the claim.
 (Ibid.)
 "Only a cause of action that satisfies both prongs of the anti-SLAPP statute - i.e., that arises from protected speech or petitioning and lacks even minimal merit - is a SLAPP, subject to being stricken under the statute."
 (Thomas v.
 Quintero (2005) 126 Cal.App.4th 635, 645.) "[A] plaintiff cannot simply rely on his or her pleadings, even if verified.
 Rather, the plaintiff must adduce competent, admissible evidence."
 (Hailstone v.
 Martinez (2008) 169 Cal.App.4th 728, 735.)
-First Prong Defendant has shown that the activities alleged in the FAC constitute petitioning "before a legislative, executive, or judicial proceeding, or any other official proceeding authorized by law" under CCP §425.16(e)(1).
-Furthermore, Defendant's actions are not illegal as a matter of law.
+First Prong The Court finds that Defendants have met their burden to show that the conduct alleged in the FAC constitutes petitioning and litigation activities protected under CCP §425.16(e).
+Furthermore, Defendants' actions are not illegal as a matter of law.
 (See Zucchet v.
-Galardi (2014) 229 Cal.App.4th 1466, 1478 (illegality exception applies "only in 'rare cases in which there is uncontroverted and uncontested evidence that establishes the crime as a matter of law.").)
+Galardi (2014) 229 Cal.App.4th 1466, 1478 (illegality exception applies "only in 'rare cases in which there is uncontroverted and uncontested evidence that establishes the crime as a matter of law.'").)
 Therefore, the first prong is satisfied.
 Second prong Plaintiffs have not submitted any evidence, affidavits, declarations, or requests for judicial notice in support of this motion.
 Therefore, they cannot show a probability of prevailing on the merits with "competent, admissible evidence."
 (Hailstone, 169 Cal.App.4th at 735.)
 The second prong of the analysis is not met.
-Event ID: 2898670 TENTATIVE RULINGS Calendar No.: 23 Page: 1 CASE NUMBER: 37-2021-00050889-CU-AT-CTL CASE TITLE: SHERLOCK VS AUSTIN [EFILE] If Defendant seeks to recover attorney's fees, it must be filed as a separate motion.
+Event ID: 2898667 TENTATIVE RULINGS Calendar No.: 24 Page: 1 CASE TITLE: SHERLOCK VS AUSTIN [EFILE] CASE NUMBER: 37-2021-00050889-CU-AT-CTL If Defendants seek to recover attorney's fees, it must be filed as a separate motion.
+Defendants' Motion to Strike Portions of Plaintiffs' First Amended Complaint and Demurrer to Plaintiffs' First Amended Complaint are denied as moot.
+All requests for judicial notice are granted.
 The minute order is the order of the Court.
-Defendant is directed to provide notice on all parties within five (5) court days.
-Event ID: 2898670 TENTATIVE RULINGS Calendar No.: 23
+Defendants are directed to serve notice on all parties within five (5) court days.
+TENTATIVE RULINGS Event ID: 2898667 Calendar No.: 24